Ethiopia's PM defiant as rival Tigray forces make advances - KESQ

 Ethiopia’s PM defiant as rival Tigray forces make advances

-NAIROBI, Kenya (AP) — Ethiopia’s prime minister has called on his supporters to redouble their efforts in the country’s war, as Tigray forces claimed to have seized key cities that control a major highway toward the capital.
-A move on the capital, Addis Ababa, would signal a new phase in the war that has killed thousands of people since fighting broke out almost a year ago between Ethiopian government troops and Tigray forces in the country’s northern region.
-The prime minister’s spokeswoman did not immediately respond to a question from The Associated Press on Monday about the government leader’s current whereabouts or travel plans.
-The Tigray forces this weekend told the AP they were poised to physically link up with another armed group in their most recent advances.
+NAIROBI, Kenya (AP) — Ethiopia’s prime minister has called on citizens to redouble their efforts to combat the rival Tigray forces who claim to have seized key cities on a major highway leading to the capital.
+A move on Addis Ababa is a new phase in the war that has killed thousands of people since fighting broke out a year ago between Ethiopian and allied forces and Tigray ones who had long dominated the national government.
+The prime minister has warned against “those who work for the enemy and live amongst us.”
+A new roundup of ethnic Tigrayans is being seen in the capital.